 How has your small business’s inventory management panned out?
 Have you had the right products available when you needed them?
 Did you lose out on business when items were out of stock?
 Or did you lose money due to excess stock?

-In this article, we discuss inventory management techniques, explain what to look for in software when it comes to tech making the whole thing easier and go over some best practices keeping track of your stock.
+In this article, we discuss inventory management techniques, explain what to look for in software when it comes to tech making the whole thing easier and go over some best practices keeping track of your stock, accounting for changes in supply and demand.

 What is inventory management?

 Inventory management is the part of supply chain management that aims to always have the right products in the right quantity for sale, at the right time.
 In doing this effectively, businesses reduce the costs of carrying excess inventory while maximising sales.
-Good inventory management can help you track your inventory in real time to streamline this process.
+Good inventory management can help you with inventory tracking in real time to streamline this process.

 So how do you avoid the traps of having too much or too little inventory?
 With inventory management software, of course.